Is your pastor an employee, office-holder or both?

 It is possible for a church’s governing documents to set out that pastors will be office-holders only.
 However, if your church’s governing documents do not do this then it is very likely, due to recent developments to the case law, that any paid pastor will be regarded as an employee rather than, or as well as, an office-holder.
 Even if your governing documents do set out that your pastor(s) should not be employees, there is still a real possibility that the courts may decide that they are employees in the event of a dispute.

 Therefore, if your church does have theological reasons for insisting that its pastors are office-holders only and not employees you should ensure that your governing documents reflect this.
 FIEC Practical Services has considerable expertise in this area.
 We can help your church to amend its governing documents to deal with this issue including providing advice on how to approach the Charity Commission to obtain their agreement, which will almost certainly be required.

-We also have model documents that have been prepared in conjunction with Anthony Collins Solicitors LLP that churches can use to document an employment relationship or an office-holder relationship.
+We also have model documents that churches can use to document an employment relationship or an office-holder relationship.

-The employment pack is available for £150 plus VAT for FIEC affiliated churches and £200 plus VAT for unaffiliated churches .
+The employment pack is available for £150 plus VAT for FIEC affiliated churches and £200 plus VAT for unaffiliated churches.
 In addition to an employment contract, it contains model policies that employers should have in place and explanatory notes.
-Click here for a full list of the contents.

 The office-holder pack is available for £75 plus VAT for FIEC affiliated churches and £100 plus VAT for unaffiliated churches.
-It contains an appointment letter, a memorandum of understanding and a pastor’s declaration.
+It contains a template offer letter and statement of particulars as well as guidance notes.